nbeaver/bash-examples/readme.rst

 Questions & answers.
 --------------------

-:Q: Wouldn't the `IPython bash kernel`_ accomplish the same thing?
+:Q: Wouldn't the `IPython bash kernel`_ accomplish roughly the same thing?

 :A: Probably, but it would also store everything as JSON,
     which requires escaping double quotes and newlines.